Jim was an employee at a sales company who had joined recently. He behaved normally with everyone and no one could ever label him as ‘arrogant’.

 They’re willing to cross any line to make their competitors look bad because winning is a matter of life and death for them.

 Those who’re arrogant are likely to be intellectually arrogant as well.
 Intellectual arrogance is the tendency in people to regard a belief as true simply because it is their own belief.2

 Just as arrogant people are competitive in other domains of life, they’re also competitive when it comes to beliefs.
 Their beliefs are like their valuable possessions that they’re hardly willing to give up.3

 People with intellectual arrogance identify with their beliefs.
 Their cherished beliefs contribute to their sense of self-worth.
 So losing them would mean losing their identity and worthiness.
 And arrogant people dread nothing more.

 What about Jim?

-Jim, the guy I mentioned at the beginning of this post, was very hard working.
+Jim, the employee I mentioned at the beginning of this article, was very hardworking.
 He did his work diligently and expected others, especially his seniors, to appreciate him for that.
 But his seniors never gave him any appreciation and ignored him.

-In short, they treated him like crap.
-This obviously hurt Jim a lot and he had to find a way to regain his lost self-worth.
+In short, they treated him like he didn’t exist and as if his contributions amounted to very little.
+This obviously hurt Jim a lot, and he had to find a way to regain his lost self-worth.

-So he decided to become arrogant- not toward his seniors but toward his juniors.
-He knew that showing arrogance to his seniors would actually mean fooling himself because they didn’t care anyway.
+So he became arrogant- not toward his seniors but toward his juniors.
+He knew that showing arrogance to his seniors would mean fooling himself because they didn’t care, anyway.

 So he focused on the innocent juniors who sort of cared about his approval.
-By treating them badly, Jim regained his self-worth and felt good about himself again.
+By mistreating them, Jim regained his self-worth and felt good about himself again.